shukla-arya/Invisible_TakeHome/documentation/AI_USAGE_LOG.md

 **System Design and Architecutre**
 1. .
 Extend my accounts.py routes to handle deposits, withdrawals, and transfers.
 Add error handling for edge cases like insufficient funds, invalid accounts, and negative amounts.
+2. Can you show me how to integrate field-level encryption so these values are encrypted before being stored in the database?
+How can I mask them properly in API responses without breaking compatibility with my other files?

 **Documentation**
 1. What are the necessary components to include when discussing security considerations for a REST service?

 ## Challenges and Solutions

+**Problem 1**
+Needed a clean structure for SQLAlchemy models, Pydantic schemas, and FastAPI routes to interact without type conflicts.

+AI Solution: Provided a modular workflow where models.py handles database structure, schemas.py defines request/response validation, and routes/ contains API logic.
+This reduced coupling and improved maintainability.

+**Problem 2**
+Card numbers, CVVs, and expiry dates were originally stored in plaintext, which is a major security risk.

+AI Solution: Suggested implementing field-level encryption with the cryptography.Fernet library.
+AI provided package suggesion for encrypting data before database insertion and decrypting only when necessary.

+**Problem 3**

 ## Manual Intervention
 1. Establishment of a .env file to securely store sensitive configuration and environment variables.